ani2fun/system-design-guide/01-foundations/05-networking-essentials.md

     Note over B,S: Connection kept alive: the next request repeats only this last step
 ```

-**Read it as a ledger of round trips — and of the cache that deletes each line.**
+Read this as a **ledger of round trips and caches**:

-- **DNS:** one or more round trips, deleted by resolver/OS caches until the TTL runs out.
+- **DNS:** one or more round trips, removed by resolver/OS/browser caches until TTL expiry.
-- **TCP handshake:** one round trip, deleted by keep-alive and pooling.
+- **TCP handshake:** 1 round trip, removed by keep‑alive and pooling.
-- **TLS:** one round trip (two on TLS 1.2), deleted by session resumption — or folded into the transport handshake by QUIC.
+- **TLS handshake:** 1 round trip (2 for TLS 1.2), removed by session resumption — or combined with transport handshake by QUIC.
-- **Server processing:** yours.
-- **The request/response round trip itself:** irreducible, unless you move the server closer (that's the CDN lesson).
+- **HTTP request/response:** 1 round trip plus server processing — irreducible, unless you move the server closer (CDN/edge) or cache the response.
-- Teardown happens eventually too — FIN/ACK exchanges in both directions — but nobody waits on it.
+- **Connection teardown** (FIN/ACK) happens eventually, but clients do not wait for it.

+***

-### 🕳️ What the network actually guarantees: nothing
+## 🕳️ Failure modes: what the network actually guarantees

-**Now the expert close — the part that quietly underwrites every distributed-systems lesson in this book.**

-- When you send a request and hear nothing back, all of the following are possible: your request was dropped; it is sitting in a queue; the server crashed; the server is paused (a garbage collection, a suspended VM) and will resume; the server did the work and the *response* was dropped; or the response is merely delayed [pp. 347–348].
-- The killer property is not that these failures happen — it's that they are **indistinguishable** from where you sit [p.
-348]:
+### Indistinguishable outcomes

+When you send a request and receive no response for some time T, the following are all possible [pp. 347–348]:

+- The request was dropped.
+- The request is still queued in the network or on the server.
+- The server crashed.
+- The server is paused (GC, VM suspension) and will resume later.
+- The server completed the work but the **response was dropped or delayed**.
+- Nothing is wrong; the system is simply slower than T.

+From your point of view, all of these produce the same observation:

 ```mermaid
 flowchart TB